-This course introduces students to the fundamental psychological principles of children's physical, social, emotional, and intellectual growth and development, and how these principles can be applied to facilitate learning.
-Multicultural and traditional Anishinaabe viewpoints will be explored.
+This course introduces students to the fundamental principles of children's physical, social, emotional, and intellectual growth and development, and how these principles can be applied to facilitate learning.
+Traditional Anishinaabe viewpoints will be explored.
 Students will begin to develop an individual portfolio of educational materials.
-Offered in Fall
+Students will complete field hours in an approved early childhood setting.